🧠 How to Play Chess: The Ultimate Beginner’s Guide ♟️

 🌱 Tips for Beginners

-Want to improve fast?
+Want to improve rapidly?
 Follow these key principles:

 - Control the center with pawns and pieces.